 We are confident in the outlook for potential future earnings growth later in the calendar year, based on solid performance in our primarily senior secured portfolio.
-We look forward to providing updates as we make further progress on our multiple initiatives to improve net investment income, including growing SLF JY 1, and potentially other similar entities.
+We look forward to providing updates as we make further progress on our multiple initiatives to improve net investment income, including growing SLF JV 1, and potentially other similar entities.
+Many of these initiatives would not be possible without the significant investment we have made in the overall Fifth Street platform and the size of Fifth Street Finance Corp's balance sheet.
+Future success in these areas should further differentiate us from our peers.

-70. During the conference call, Defendant Petrocelli represented that FSC had maintained a "high quality" investment portfolio that was relatively "conservative" as compared to its peers, stating in pertinent part as follows:
+68. During the conference call, defendant Petrocelli represented that FSC had maintained a "high quality" investment portfolio that was relatively "conservative" as compared to its peers, stating in pertinent part as follows:

-Through our relationships with select private equity sponsors, we have been able to source, underwrite, and structure a diverse portfolio of high-quality, primarily senior secured loans with a low amount of PIK income. ...
+Through our relationships with select private equity sponsors, we have been able to source, underwrite, and structure a diverse portfolio of high-quality, primarily senior secured loans with a low amount of PIK income.